collinalexbell/HackMatrix/game-design.md

 ### missions

 - Perhaps, I could structure the game by class, where each class is itself a game!

-- Build an OS... but look an OS might be a little to complex... but maybe its not
-  - Perhaps they should build a cyberlogos or an IDE (although, I don't know why they would).
-  - I'm asking people to commit a lot of time to the game.

 - Users must write a computer program that solves problems in the environment.

-- Over time it becomes clear that they are building an Operating System

 - Students learn by doing side quests that teach them the concepts required for OS work

 Example: